Frequently Asked Questions - September 2014

 A: No. We meet occasionally as needed, usually before a special event.

 A: It’s best to learn the songs by listening to them during rehearsal.
 We try to pick tunes that are familiar to people.
 Lyric binders are available for use during rehearsal.
-Copies are available upon request (suggested donation $5.00, to cover the cost of printing), see Teresa Book Webster if interested.
-Or, you may download a PDF of it from the songbook page and print it yourself.
+Copies are available upon request (suggested donation $10, to cover the cost of printing), or you may download a PDF of it from the songbook page and print it yourself.

 A: We perform several times a year, mostly here and there throughout Sonoma County.

 A: No, but it’s fun, and you get to know other members when you’re carpooling to a gig, or hanging out before and after performances.

 A: We wear long, colorful scarves or Love Choir T-shirts.
 Both are available for purchase at Love Choir.
 See Linda Meyskens.

 A: Yes.
 Figure out which section suits you best and start singing!
 There are two sections for women: Soprano and Alto (there are a few renegade Mezzo-Sopranos, but they are not an “official” section).
 There are two sections for men: Tenor and Bass.

 A: Yes.
 It has names and phone numbers.
 Let Cheryl White know if you’d like to be on it.
 Ask Cheryl for a copy of the most current directory.